greisane/gret/README.md

 Ctrl-Click a letter button to save current shape key values to that slot, click to restore and apply those values.
 Note that this doesn't store the shape keys themselves, only their influence.
 Comes in handy sometimes if you use a lot of shape keys.

+Number of buttons and behavior can be configured in preferences.

 ![Panel](../readme/shapekeystore.png?raw=true)

 ## Mesh: Add Rope